KxSystems/docs/docs/releases/withdrawn.md

+---
+title: Functions withdrawn from q
+description: The functions listed here have been withdrawn from q, and are listed here solely for the interpretation of old scripts.
+author: Stephen Taylor
+keywords: kdb+, q, withdrawn
+---
+# Functions withdrawn from q

 The functions listed here have been withdrawn from q, and are listed here solely for the interpretation of old scripts.